grammofy/whattime/README.rst

 ========

-Add a short description here!
+Checking what kind of time a date is.

 Description